-The main part of the course involves an examination of a range of Catholic beliefs, values and practices that shape the lives of Catholics
+The main part of the course involves an examination of a range of Catholic beliefs, values and practices that shape the lives of Catholics today, and this is split into two papers.

 Paper 1: Foundational Catholic Theology (37.5%): includes topics and issues related to beliefs about God and Creation, for example the origins of the universe, the sanctity of life and justice & peace issues.
 This paper also focuses on the theme of Good and Evil.
 This includes beliefs about God, the nature of evil and responses to suffering.